How Health Check Works

 - If the health check detects corrupted metadata in a full or an incremental restore point, Veeam Backup for AWS marks the backup chain as corrupted in the configuration database.
 During the next backup policy session, Veeam Backup for AWS copies the full instance image, creates a full restore point in the backup repository and starts a new backup chain in the backup repository.

 Veeam Backup for AWS does not support metadata check for encrypted backup chains.

-- If the health check detects corrupted disk blocks in a full or an incremental restore point, Veeam Backup for AWS marks the restore point that includes the corrupted data blocks and all subsequent incremental restore points as incomplete in the configuration database.
-During the next backup policy session, Veeam Backup for AWS copies not only those data blocks that have changed since the previous backup session but also data blocks that have been corrupted, and saves these data blocks to the latest restore point that has been created during the current session.
+- If the health check detects corrupted disk blocks in a full or an incremental restore point, Veeam Backup for AWS marks the restore point that includes the corrupted data blocks and all subsequent affected incremental restore points as incomplete in the configuration database.
+During the next backup policy session, Veeam Backup for AWS reads whole data blocks and copies those data blocks that have changed since the previous backup session with corrupted data blocks, and saves these data blocks to the latest restore point that has been created during the current session.

 All restore points marked as incomplete will be deleted according to the specified retention policy settings.